 Drug-Free Treatment for Substance Abuse, Addiction, Dependence, and Withdrawal

 We approached the drug treatment field in 2006 as environmental medicine scientists looking for possible medical reasons for drug use.
 After nearly a decade and a half, we can convincingly say that there are real, demonstrable, biophysical reasons why a person craves a particular substance.
 And, that there exists an addictive biochemistry that pulls one person in the direction of a sedative, and yet another toward a stimulant.
-And that furthermore, corrections for these specific addictive biochemistry profiles can most often be achieved sustainably using naturally occurring substances and other techniques that do not rely on psychiatric drugging and being labeled with a psychiatric disorder.
+And furthermore, corrections for these specific addictive biochemistry profiles can most often be achieved sustainably using naturally occurring substances and other techniques that do not rely on psychiatric drugging and being labeled with a psychiatric disorder.

 Addictive Biochemistry – Overlooked Component in Drug Treatment